 Tip: If the dough is dry and crumbly, knead in more water, 1 tablespoon at a time.

 Once you're happy with the consistency of the dough, let it rest for about 15 minutes to even out the moisture and make the dough easier to roll.

 Use your fingers to divide the dough into 12 even portions, and roll them into balls.

 Place one ball between two pieces of waxed paper that are about 7 inches square.
 If you have a tortilla press, now is the time to pull it out.
 Otherwise, a rolling pin works fine.

 With the tortilla press or rolling pin, flatten the dough ball into a 6-inch circle between the waxed paper pieces.
 Repeat this shaping step with the remaining balls.

 Tip: Keep the waxed paper in place until cooking time to keep tortillas from drying out and for easier transport.

-Carefully peel off the top sheet of waxed paper and place the tortilla, paper side up, on a medium-hot ungreased skillet or griddle.
+Carefully peel off the top sheet of waxed paper and place the tortilla, paper side up, on an ungreased skillet or griddle on medium-heat.
 As the tortilla begins to heat (this should take about 20 seconds), peel off the remaining sheet of waxed paper.

-If you're making corn tortillas, cook each one for 2 to 2-1/2 minutes, turning occasionally, until the tortilla is dry and lightly toasted.
+If you're making corn tortillas, cook each one for 2 to 2-1/2 minutes, turning occasionally, until the tortilla is dry and lightly toasted, but still soft.
 (Note: Corn tortillas do not brown much.)